jupyterlab/jupyterlab/docs/source/user/file_editor.md

 To create a new text file in the current directory of the File Browser, click the + button at the top of the File Browser and click the “Text Editor” card in the Launcher:

 [animation]

-JupyterLab allows you to connect an open text file to a Code Console/Kernel.
-With this, you can run code from the text file in the Kernel interactively.
-Right-click on the document and select “Create Console for Editor”:

-[animation]

-Once the Code Console is open, send a single line of code or a seletion of code to the Code Console by hitting `Shift Enter`:

-[animation]